VictorGoic0/mattermost-gauntlet/victor-context/context-generation-prompt.md

+# Context File Generation

+## Important: Iterative Approach

+**We ARE creating all the sections** (the structure exists from the template).

+**But we fill them in WHEN WE GET THERE / AS NEEDED** during implementation, not upfront.

+As you work through tasks, fill in the relevant sections when you encounter them.
+Don't try to predict everything - let the implementation guide what goes in context.

+---

 I'm creating a semantic context file to help you understand the Mattermost codebase for building an AI Meeting Assistant Bot plugin.

 I have a template at context/features/meeting-bot/context.md

-Your task: Fill in this template following these rules:
+Your task: Fill in this template following these rules (as you encounter each section):

 1. FEATURE OVERVIEW section:
    - Explain we're building a bot that joins voice calls, transcribes audio,